Skip to content

 But Imhotep kept on pushing.

 “We challenge our kids about making connecting plays.
 A lot of people think that’s [just on offense].
-But for us … it’s on defense too,” said Hargrove.
+But for us … it’s on defense too,” Hargrove said.
 “We were able to put pressure to the ball, be in passing lanes, and be active.”

-Imhotep senior point guard Anai Kenyatta controlled the pace for the Panthers on Thursday.
+Imhotep senior point guard Anai Kenyatta controlled the pace for the Panthers.
 Whenever the Lancers gained momentum, Kenyatta answered the call, finishing with 13 points.
 Senior forward Crystal Hawthorne added 11.

-For Central, sophomore forward Janai Bellinger led the way with a game-high 18 points.
-After Imhotep took a quick nine-point lead behind a 7-2 run to start the second half, Bellinger kept her team within striking distance till the final whistle.
+For Central, sophomore forward Janai Bellinger led with a game-high 18 points.
+After Imhotep took a quick nine-point lead behind a 7-2 run to start the second half, Bellinger kept her team within striking distance until the final whistle.

-Audenried trounced Lincoln 67-28 earlier Thursday, meaning Imhotep will meet Audenried in the PPL championship for the fourth year in a row on Sunday.
+Audenried trounced Lincoln 67-28 earlier Thursday, meaning Imhotep will meet Audenried in the Public League championship for the fourth year in a row on Sunday.
 The Panthers lost to the Shayla Smith-led Rockets in the championship the past three matchups.
-With Smith now at Penn State, the matchup looks different from past years.
+With Smith now at Penn State, Sunday’s results could look different from previous years.

 » READ MORE: Before Alexis Eberz begins her journey at Villanova, she has unfinished business with Archbishop Carroll